zeusta/Docs/extensions/Guide By Functions/Magento 1/Web POS.md

 The Z-report will be refreshed to serve new shift/working day after you select Close Store.
 Particularly, your cash drawer will be reset to 0 or to the certain amount that you set up in Cash Left.
 Each Z-report is automatically saved in Magento backend so you can check it back (go to Sales > Web POS > Web POS Z-report)

-We hope that this manual is useful to help you master Magestore Web POS for Magento.
-If you have any concern, feel free to _send us your questions_, we would be glad to assist you.
-Enjoy making sales 10x times faster!
 ---------------
 ## Release Note
 ### Version 3.1.0 (released on Oct 5th, 2017)